 Window treatments are absolutely huge in the overall scheme of a home.
 Not only do they finish a room, but they also create optical illusions, often for the better.
 So, why are they often overlooked?

 My philosophy on that question, is that we often under rate the importance of blinds and curtains.
 We can’t decide on the perfect compliment to the room, the windows stay bare, or mini blinds are installed.
 Let me preface this that there is absolutely nothing wrong with mini blinds.
 In several cases, they look wonderful.
 I’m just not a mini blind kind of person.

-In our first house, Anthony and I installed the traditional 2″ faux wood blinds in every room.
-And every two months I would be cursing my existance in trying to clean them all.
+In our first house, we installed the traditional 2″ faux wood blinds in every room.
+And every two months I would be cursing my existence in trying to clean them all.
 Cleaning all of those slats isn’t something I particularly enjoyed, so when it came time to build our new house, I knew I was not going with those again.
 No thank you.

 Instead, I chose bamboo blinds and my life was forever changed.
 Not even kidding.

 Let’s take a look at both the pro’s and con’s of bamboo blinds, because even though I’m team bamboo blind, there are a few con’s that should be considered as well.

 - Texture: Bamboo blinds have this absolutely amazing way of creating texture in a room.
 They bring that important element, which is entirely necessary for creating a room that has different levels of “depth”.
 They also come in a variety of wood shades, making them the perfect compliment to any flooring.
 Together, a bamboo blind and wood floor create a “balance” among-st the two… they even each other out.
 I also love them because they work wonderfully with natural fiber rugs.
 Again, the two pull from each other, making the room (or small space) feel like it’s very cohesive.